 Community Schools “Seed to Table” Program

 The Seed-to-Table Program was piloted at Community School South during the summer of 2006.
-The mission of the program is to foster in students an understanding of where their food comes from and how their food choices affect and impact their environment and their health.
-Through experiential learning in both the garden and kitchen, students have the opportunity to organically grow their own fruits and vegetables, and then take their harvest and prepare healthy and nutrious dishes in the kitchen.
-Students are literally taking the seeds they’ve grown and cultivated, to the table.
+The program's mission is to foster in students an understanding of where their food comes from and how their food choices affect and impact their environment and health.
+Through experiential learning in both the garden and kitchen, students can organically grow their fruits and vegetables, then take their harvest and prepare healthy and nutritious dishes in the kitchen.
+Students are taking the seeds they’ve grown and cultivated to the table.
 Their hands-on work is supported by a curriculum that explores plant biology, environmental science, food justice issues, and nutrition.

-The San Mateo County Office of Education, Community School South, and the Boys and Girls Club of EPA worked collaboratively to carve out a small section of the Boys and Girls Club’s lawn to establish the 2,100 square foot garden.
-Currently the garden is in its final stages of completion and contains a 3-bin compost, both raised and in-ground beds, an irrigation system, and a tool shed.
-The students have been eagerly anticipating the completion of the garden so they can begin planting their winter crop.
-Future plans for the program include a greenhouse; the establishment of a native-plant garden at a local non-profit, YUCA (Youth United for Community Action); field trips to local farms and urban gardens, and collaborations with other local school garden groups.
+The San Mateo County Office of Education, Community School South, and the Boys and Girls Club of EPA worked collaboratively to carve out a small section of the Boys and Girls Club’s lawn to establish the 2,100 square-foot garden.
+The garden is in its final stages of completion and contains 3-bin compost, raised and in-ground beds, an irrigation system, and a tool shed.
+The students have been eagerly anticipating the garden's completion so they can begin planting their winter crops.
+Plans for the program include a greenhouse; establishing a native-plant garden at a local non-profit, YUCA (Youth United for Community Action); field trips to local farms and urban gardens; and collaborations with other local school garden groups.

 Views of the raised garden beds (top) and the tool shed (bottom).
 17th District PTA will be helping to support this program, using Student Aid donations from PTA units throughout San Mateo County.

 After the Winter Semester